Tinamou: Nesting

 Tinamous always nest on the ground; in open areas, near a bush; in scrub, in a dense patch of grass; in forest, at the base of a tree trunk between the buttresses.
 The highland tinamou is unique in that it sites its nest in a cavity or under an overhanging rock on a steep slope.
 Many species do not build a nest, choosing to lay their eggs on a thin bed of leaves.
-Other species do construct nests and are meticulous in doing so.
+Other species construct nests and are meticulous in doing so.
 The nest of the ornate tinamou is circular and made of grass on a turf surface.
-The male brushland tinamou starts to scrape out a nest once copulation has occurred; several may be constructed though only one is used.
+The male brushland tinamou starts to scrape out a nest once copulation has occurred; several may be constructed, though only one is used.

 Egg-laying

 A tinamou female lays several eggs which the male incubates while the female departs to seek another mate.
 Large species will lay one egg every 3–4 days, while the smaller ones lay on consecutive days.
 The females lay eggs in multiple nests throughout the nesting season.

 There may be as many as 16 eggs in a clutch, a consequence of several females laying in the same nest.
 The more mature male will attract more females and may have the eggs of up to four females under him.
 The variegated and ornate tinamous have single-female nests, and consequently only one or two eggs per nest.
 This may result from food shortage in their ranges and the consequent ability to care for only one or two chicks.

 The eggs are fairly deeply colored, usually in a single color, and have a hard porcelain-like gloss.
 Colors vary with species, ranging through green, purple, violet, turquoise, steel grey, chocolate and lemon-yellow.
 White is rare, but does occur.
-Though the eggs are bright and colorful when laid, over time they fade and become duller.
+Though the eggs are bright and colorful when laid, over time, they fade and become duller.
 For example, the egg of the red-winged tinamou dulls from purple to leaden.
 Most tinamou eggs are solid colored, without spots or speckling; however, the eggs of Tinamotis species may exhibit small white speckles.
 The benefit of laying brightly colored eggs is unknown, but is not detrimental as most tinamou predators hunt at night.

 Eggs are relatively large compared to the mass of the female, though even the largest birds produce eggs very similar in size to the smallest of species.
-Their shapes are either spherical or elliptical; the two ends are similar in shape, and difficult to distinguish.
+Their shapes are either spherical or elliptical; the two ends are similar in shape and difficult to distinguish.
 The shells are thin enough to see the embryos within.